 By using a content calendar, you can easily plan ahead and can come up with topics relevant to your audience.
 In one of our previous articles, we explained how to create a content calendar and even have a helpful template ready to use for you.

-#2 Facebook would like to show content of as many different sources as possible
+#2 Facebook would like to show the content of as many different sources as possible

 Facebook users always would like to get content from a range of sources in their timeline.
 This means that Facebook tries to make sure they won’t see multiple posts from the same origin in their newsfeed.